titu1994/simple_diffusion/README.md

 # Notebooks

-- [Denoising Diffusion Probabilistic Models (DDPM)]() - A simple implementation of DDPM, with a focus on the training loop and the sampling pipeline.
+- [Denoising Diffusion Probabilistic Models (DDPM)](https://colab.research.google.com/github/titu1994/simple_diffusion/blob/master/notebooks/01_simple_ddpm.ipynb) - A simple implementation of DDPM, with a focus on the training loop and the sampling pipeline.

 # Requirements

-Most of the notebooks should be compatible with Google Colab.
+Most of the notebooks should be compatible with Google Colab and are linked above .
 However, if you want to run them locally, you will need the following -

 - Python 3.6+
 - PyTorch 1.13+